Hello and welcome!

 lymphatic leukemia in 1979.
 Ollie died from a drug-related heart attack in

-1992.
-Clive was left paralyzed and without any memory of his days with
+for several years after, without any memory of his days with Patto and Timebox.

-car accident, is alive and well and owns a great pub.
+car accident, is alive and well and ran a fantastic pub in Cambridge until he

-John still drums a bit for special occasions.
+John still drums a bit for special occasions like Rutles tours.

 Also sad is the fact that Patto has retained its relatively